viveknarang/krama-AI/README.md

 }
 ```

 Use this API endpoint to update your product quantity.
-You can use this endpoint to updates inventory for multiple products.
+You can use this endpoint to update inventory for multiple products.
 Please find the API request details below.
 The API updates product groups as well as search index.
 The response object contains three lists - a list that gives you the skus of those
 products where the product quantities were updated.
 The response object also provides you with list of those skus where there was no change and also
 those skus which were not found in the catalog.
+You can use the information from the response to verify that the changes were done as per your expectation.

 ### HTTP Request URL